fredaffini/fredaffini/README.md

 ### Hi there 👋

+My goal for this year (2022) is to use GitHub to replace LinkedIn, I will park my LinkedIn profile and direct people to here, let's see how it goes...

 <!--
 **fredaffini/fredaffini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.